BrooksResearchGroup-UM/PEVAE_Paper/README.md

 conda install numpy
 conda install ete3
 ```
+Depending on your computer, installing Anaconda can take several minutes to an hour.
+It should take less than 20 minutes to install pytorch, numpy and ete3 once Anaconda is installed.

 ## Installation
 In order to run the following demo, the source code in this repository needs to be downloaded